bolanosv/AutomatedRadioEvaluationSuite/README.md

 The main application, instrument control code and supporting functions are organized within the **[src](src)** directory.
 Here’s an overview of the contents:

 - **ARES.mlapp**: This is the main application file for ARES, where the graphical user interface (GUI) and core functionality reside.
 - **instrument_address_history.txt**: This text file stores the instruments' names and corresponding IP addresses that users can reference when connecting to instruments via `visadev` to establish connections and send SCPI commands.
-Example line:

 In the **[src/support](src/support)** directory, you'll find three subdirectories, each containing functions relevant to specific parts of the app: